 Trump touches down in Tokyo, speaks to US troops

-President Trump arrived in Tokyo, the first stop on his 13-day tour of Asia, early Sunday and rallied U.S. troops who awaited his arrival.
+President Donald Trump arrived in Tokyo early Sunday for the first stop on his 13-day tour of Asia -- and rallied U.S. troops who awaited his arrival.

-He walked out to the podium before the crowd of hundreds as “Hail to the Chief” was played by a military brass band.
+He walked out to the podium before the crowd of hundreds as a military band played “Hail to the Chief.”
 The crowd of service members chanted “USA!
 USA!
-USA!” as he approached the podium.
-He was then given a leather bomber jacket.
+USA!” as Trump was given a leather bomber jacket.

 “Should I put it on?” he asked the crowd before trying it on for size.